NAMTeam/namteam.github.io/content/docs/reference/technical-information.md

 This section deals with the 'Left-Hand Version Rail Networks fix' included in the Network Addon Mod.

 Right-Hand Drive Version versus Left-Hand Drive Version; SimCity 4 path files were written with Right-Hand Drive players in mind.
-Nearly all **Path files**were written with Right-Hand drive as the default.
+Nearly all **Path files** were written with Right-Hand drive as the default.
 This applies to road-based networks such as street, road, avenue, & rail-based networks such as rail, monorail & elevated rail.
 For Left-Hand Drive versions, the game automatically reverses all road based pathing (or "Car" pathing), with the exception of onewayroads.
 The game does not however, apply this same automatic reversal for rail-based networks; and this is why this fix has, in part, been created.

 This fix makes use of the games INI Network file that enables manual reversing of path files specifically for Left Hand Versions through the use of special InstanceID masking & path file replacement, upon which the exe automatically scans at runtime.
 Unfortunately, current tests show that the Subway network is an exception to this.
 For this reason these paths have been included in an additional Plugin for Left-Hand versions.
 This extra additional Plugin also contains other files for Left-Hand versions.
 This extra dat Plugin should only be used for Left Hand drive versions.
-See the [Installation Instructions](2-installation.html)regarding the installation of this extra Plugin file.
+See the [Installation Instructions](/docs/installation-notes/) regarding the installation of this extra Plugin file.

 This particular fix will impact on Left-Hand Drive Versions.
 Because of the necessary adjustments that have been made, this fix will subsequently impact on Transit Enabled Lots, for Left Hand Versions.
 The following explains this impact in more detail.

-Transit Enabled Lots
+### Transit Enabled Lots

 Transit Enabled Lots that do not specify an actual Path file &/or just use simple RUL Flags in its LotConFig property, then it should not be affected & no change should need to be made.
 However, Transit Enabled Lots that actually specify path file(s) in any of their LotConFig Properties will most likely be affected & may need modifying.
 Transit Enabled Lots of this type will typically have 0x00000007 type LotConFig properties (or in other words; 0x00000007 as the first value), & have 16+ values for the LotConFig property, specifying actual path files (i.e. InstanceID) in the 16th+ value.
 To overcome any adverse affects this fix may cause, for Transit Enabled Lots for Left Hand Versions, please read the following very carefully;